d11n/asset-suppressor-webpack-plugin/README.md

 # Asset Suppressor (Webpack plugin)

-### Prevent Webpack from outputting unwanted asset files.
+### Prevent Webpack from outputting unwanted asset files

 The typical use case for Asset Suppressor is to prevent Webpack from outputting `.js` files for chunks that do not include any JavaScript intended to be executed in a web browser.
 These chunks normally only include HTML files, CSS files, images, etc. and only have JavaScript intended to be executed by Node as part of Webpack.